PJO2/tftpd64/readme.txt

 They communicate together by messages sent through a TCP socket.
 In addition to separate processing and display, this allow a remote monitoring for the service edition.

+_common and _libs directories contains files which belongs to both parts.
-GUI processing is in the _gui directory, daemon or background processing is found into _services directory.
+GUI processing is in the _gui directory.
+Demon and background processing is found into _services directory.
+Initializations are in the _main directory

 All code is released under the European Public License, which is compatible with the GPLv2.